How to recognize a midlife crisis?

 The consciousness I am referring to is a state of being.
 It is not your identity (social persona); it is not your ego-consciousness; it is not your shadow (the part of your self you deny and repress).
 It is your ever-present self-awareness.
 Ego is focused on objects, obsessed with the past and the future, and leary of the present moment.
 Soul, on the other hand, is eternally present, alive and moving towards wholeness — its evolutionary purpose.
 Ego speaks in language; Soul speaks in symbols.
 Ego’s purpose is to protect the self from harm, and propagate the species.
 Soul’s purpose is to create, to love and move towards wholeness.

-Jung outlined several steps in the project of one’s soul journey, a process he named individuation.
+Jung outlined several steps in the project of one’s ethereum classic official currency in japan soul journey, a process he named individuation.
 They are:

 - Encounter with the Shadow

 - Encounter with your Soul-Image

 - Encounter with your God-Image

 - Emergence of the Self